tengxing-tan/markdowns/Software developer handbook/SQL handbook.md

 - Covering index (storing SELECT columns in index page, no need to access data page)
 - Composite indexing (indexing on >1 key columns)
 - Unique indexing (uniqueness is a **data integrity rule**)
+- Order index (efficient for range or sort by latest date: BETWEEN, <, >).
+Not only point lookup.

 ```sql
 -- Nonclustered is by default, no need to mention